 TENCEL™ is extremely soft and gentle on the skin.
 The material is also lightweight, breathable, and quick drying.

 The raw material for TENCEL™ is produced using cellulose fibers from eucalyptus trees.
-The production process is resource-saving and environmentally-friendly.
-During the process, eucalyptus pulp is soaked, then the cellulose is removed from the plant fibers using non-toxic solvents and spun into fabric.
+The production process is resource-saving and eco-friendly.
+During the process, eucalyptus pulp is soaked, then the cellulose kernels are removed from the plant fibers using non-toxic solvents and spun into fabric.
 The fabrics are compostable and biodegradable.
 This means they can be returned fully to nature.
-Currently, the percentage of Tencel we use in our models with terry lining is over 50%.
+Currently, the percentage of Tencel we use in our designs with terry lining is over 50%.

 A question of respect – we never use real fur or leather from endangered species.